ikki2530/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4-global_variables print all lists environment variables, 5-local_variables  lists all local variables and environment variables, and functions, 6-create_local_variable creates a new local variable BETTY="Holberton", 7-create_global_variable creates a new global variable HOLBERTON="Betty"
+4-global_variables print all lists environment variables, 5-local_variables  lists all local variables and environment variables, and functions, 6-create_local_variable creates a new local variable BETTY="Holberton", 7-create_global_variable creates a new global variable HOLBERTON="Betty", 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE